Exploiting auto-encoders and segmentation methods for middle-level explanations of image classification systems: Results

 A quantitative evaluation is performed adopting the MoRF (Most Relevant First) and AOPC (Area Over Perturbation Curve) \cite{bach2015, samek2016evaluating} curve analysis.
 In this work, MoRF curve is computed following the \textit{region flipping} approach, a generalisation of the \textit{pixel-flipping} measure proposed in \cite{bach2015}.
 In a nutshell, given an image classification, image regions (in our case segments) are iteratively replaced by random noise and fed to the classifier, following the descending order with respect to the relevance values returned by the explanation method.
 In this manner, more relevant for the classification output the identified MLFs are, steepest is the curve.
 Instead, AOPC is computed as: where $L$ is the total number of perturbation steps, $f(\cdot)$ is the classifier output score, $\vec{x}^{(0)}$ is the original input image, $\vec{x}^{(i)}$ is the input perturbed at step $i$, and $<\cdot>$ is the average operator over a set of input images.
 In this manner, more relevant for the classification output the identified MLFs are, greater the AOPC value is.

 To evaluate the hierarchical approach with respect to the flat segmentation approach, at each step, MLFs were removed from the inputs exploiting the hierarchy in a topological sort depth-first search based on the descending order's relevances.
 Therefore, the MLFs of the finest hierarchical layer were considered.
 MoRF and AOPC are shown in Fig. \ref{fig:quantitative_examples_hier} and \ref{fig:quantitative_mean_hier}.
 In Fig. \ref{fig:quantitative_examples_hier} MoRF curves for some inputs are shown.
 It is evident that the MLFs selected by the proposed hierarchical approach are more relevant for the produced classification output.
 This result is confirmed by the average MoRF and average AOPC curves (Fig. \ref{fig:quantitative_mean_hier}), obtained averaging over the MoRF and AOPC curves of a sample of $100$ and $50$ random images taken from STL10 and Aberdeen respectively.
+To make an easy comparison between the proposed methods and summarising the quantitative evaluations, last iteration AOPC values of the proposed methods and LIME are reported in Tables \ref{tab:aopc_stl10} and \ref{tab:aopc_aberdeen} for STL 10 and Aberdeen dataset respectively.

 In Fig. \ref{fig:quantitative_mean_VAE}, the same quantitative analysis using the VAE strategy is shown.
-Examples of MoRF curves using the VAE are shown if Fig. \ref{fig:quantitative_examples_VAE}.
+Examples of MoRF curves using the VAE are shown in Fig. \ref{fig:quantitative_examples_VAE}.
 As in the hierarchical approach, the latent features are sorted following the descending order returned by the relevance algorithm, and then noised in turn for each perturbation step.

 Due to the difference between LIME and VAE MLFs (the former corresponds to superpixels, the latter to latent variables), no comparison with LIME was reported.
 In our knowledge, no other study reports explanations in terms of latent variables, therefore is not easy to make a qualitative comparison with the existing methods.
 Differently from perturbing the MLF of a superpixel-based approach where only an image part is substituted by noise, in a variational latent space perturbing a latent variable can lead changing in the whole input image.
 Therefore, classifiers fed with decoded images generated by different MLF types could return no comparable results, which may not be informative to make comparisons between MoRF curves.